60k a year is how much an hour? And how do you budget for a 60k salary? Let's find out.

 No matter how much money you make, it's important to create a budget for your salary.
 Otherwise, it's easy to spend way more than you make — or at least not save nearly as much as you'd like to.

-To help you out, I’ve put together a simple budget that covers all that I wrote above.
-I admit that it’s pretty tight, and would require some fiscal discipline to adhere to…but it is the reality.
+To help you out, I've put together a simple budget that covers all that I wrote above.
+Admittedly, it's pretty tight and would require some fiscal discipline to adhere to, but that's how effective budgeting goes.

 Answers to questions like: “60k a year is how much an hour?” will help you understand how far your money can go for you.
 A budget is key to making the most out of your income, whatever it may be.